Hektoen International

 • Drawing parallels in pandemic art

-Mariella Scerri Mellieha, Malta Victor Grech Pembroke, Malta Photo of the crowd at an undetermined 1918 Georgia Tech home football game.
-Photo by Thomas Carter, Public domain.
-Via Wikimedia.
-“Everybody knows that pestilences have a way of recurring in the world; yet somehow we find it hard to believe in ones that crash down…
+Mariella Scerri Mellieha, MaltaVictor GrechPembroke, Malta “Everybody knows that pestilences have a way of recurring in the world; yet somehow we find it hard to believe in ones that crash down on our heads from a blue sky.”1 Albert Camus, The Plague Experts have long analyzed plans and developed scenarios to respond to an infectious…

-• Art therapy: a historical perspective
+• Art therapy: A historical perspective

 Mirjana Stojkovic-IvkovicBelgrade, Serbia Art therapy is a form of psychotherapy that uses the creation of art to help resolve psychopathological conflicts.
 It helps people to identify psychological weaknesses and see problems from a different perspective, enabling them to escape from repetitive self-destructive behavior.
 Art therapy improves personality, self-image, and self-acceptance, resulting in an improved quality…

-• Color, image and symbol: memory recalling the 1990 Iraqi invasion of Kuwait through drawings
+• Color, image and symbol: Memory recalling the 1990 Iraqi invasion of Kuwait through drawings

 Yvonne Pepin-Wakefield Introduction In 2004 I was hired by Kuwait University to teach at its College for Women in the Middle East state of Kuwait.
 In addition to teaching studio arts, I grappled with the idea of how a shared traumatic event might affect the development of Kuwaiti youth who had experienced the invasion as…